gnordhielm/backgammon.siteless/README.md

 <img src="./readme-images/board.png" style="width: 150px;">
 <img src="./readme-images/early-browser.png" style="width: 150px;">

+## Unsolved Problems

+Little bugs I should fix, but haven't yet.

+* Tie on opening roll advances to game board.
+I have tried to recreate the problem by manipulating the database directly and seeing what the browsers do, but it only happens when the browsers trigger the tie themselves.
+* There is a bug where from the perspective of whites, their die changes to the other color when they win the roll.

 ## To Dos

-These features/fixes aren't essential to the useability of the app, but I'd like to implement them at some point in the future.
+These features aren't essential to the useability of the app, but I'd like to implement them at some point in the future.

 * Options for spectators to join a game - at setup or while it's in progress - as spectators.
 * An 'I want to play the next game' button that lets spectators indicate that they'd like to play.
 The result of a click on that button would be displayed on the game-end modal.